jocall3/THE_AI_ENCYCLOPEDIA/components/AIInsights.tsx.md

 ## VI.
 Scalability and Future Roadmap

 The EIP is designed for extreme scalability, leveraging a cloud-native, microservices-based, and event-driven architecture.
-The `AIInsights` component is the operational core of the systemÃ¢â‚¬â„¢s promiseÃ¢â‚¬â€ a dynamic, intelligent bridge between human strategy, advanced AI, and the ever-evolving landscape of global commerce, where prosperity is engineered, not just hoped for.
+The `AIInsights` component is the operational core of the system's promise a dynamic, intelligent bridge between human strategy, advanced AI, and the ever-evolving landscape of global commerce, where prosperity is engineered, not just hoped for.

 Future iterations of `AIInsights` will include:
 1.  **Autonomous Insight Execution with Guardrails:** Allowing users to configure and approve parameters for automated execution of `LOW`, `MEDIUM`, and eventually `HIGH` urgency insights, with robust audit trails and rollback capabilities.